 An employee's short-term sick leave credit can be used for personal and family injury or illness, maternity, doctor and dentist appointments or personal days.
-Such leave may be used in increments of no less than one (1) hour at a time.
-Any such use is subject to twenty-four (24) hours prior notification to the employee's supervising Lieutenant, if at all possible.
+Such leave may be used in increments of no less than one hour at a time.
+Any such use is subject to twenty-four (24) hours prior notification to the employee's supervising Lieutenant or his/her designee, if at all possible.
 Vacation pay cannot be substituted for short-term sick pay.

 Section 4.
-Unused Short-Term Sick Leave/Carry Over and Payment at Termination into extended sick leave.
-Upon termination, nonexempt employees will be expected to pay back any and all short-term sick days used that were not previously earned, at a rate of one and a quarter (1.25) day(s) for every quarter not worked.
-If a nonexempt employee terminates and has unused short-term sick leave, the employee will be paid at a rate of one and a quarter (1.25) day(s) for every quarter worked in the benefit year provided the employee gives fourteen (14) calendar days' written notice to the employee's designated supervisor.
+Unused Short-Term Sick Leave/Carry Over and Payment at Termination

+Short-term sick leave will not accumulate from year to year.
+At the end of the sick leave year, all unused short-term sick leave for nonexempt employees will roll over into extended sick leave.
+Upon termination, nonexempt employees will be expected to pay back any and all short-term sick days used that were not previously earned, at a rate of one day for every quarter not worked.
+If a nonexempt employee terminates and has unused short-term sick leave, the employee will be paid at a rate of one day for every quarter worked in the benefit year provided the employee gives fourteen (14) calendar days' written notice to the employee's supervisor.